DFFlanders/CloudAppHack/lead_hacker_checklist.md

-## Lead Hacker Checklists for Hackathon Event
+## Lead Hacker Checklists for Cloud Application Hackathon Event

 ##The 'lead hacker' is reponsible for the overall success of the event.
 You should be a well organised person, able to kindly delegate tasks and humbly ask for help.
 You will have run events before with an understanding for basic community principles: especially inclusion, kindness and 'a steady hand' when things get stressful.